I am reposting this post – I decided to stop at 60 entries starting from day 0. I lost track of the days a couple of times 🙂

 When I am rich, I am hiring DNA and forensic experts to create a true portrait of Jane Austen.

 Day 33.
 “Thunderbolts and daggers!”

 I don’t do much and finish “Sense and Sensibility”.

 I talk to someone who lost their loved one to Covid-19 and acutely feel their pain…

-Tiny virus, so much suffering…
+Tiny virus, huge suffering…

 Day 32.
 Three weeks of rain.

 I wake up and both of my boys are fine.

 Little one gives me a morning hug and the cat comes through with a meow.